Trump Violating Lawyers' First Rule For Clients: Keep Your Mouth Shut

 "The personal attacks on the distinguished district judge and our colleagues were out of all bounds of civic and persuasive discourse — particularly when they came from the parties," the judges said.
 "Such personal attacks treat the court as though it were merely a political forum in which bargaining, compromise, and even intimidation are acceptable principles."

 It's not clear what kind of advice the president is getting from his White House counsel, Don McGahn, or the Justice Department — or whether Trump is taking it.
+Longtime defense lawyer William Taylor III said he's concluded Trump wants to talk to his political supporters and "just doesn't care" about legal advice to the contrary

 There's been no public hint of criticism from the lawyers taking a beating in court on behalf of the president.
-Longtime defense lawyer William Taylor III said he's concluded Trump wants to talk to his political supporters and "just doesn't care" about legal advice to the contrary.
 But at least one former Obama Justice Department spokeswoman, Dena Iverson, suggested a lot is going on behind the scenes:

 @DevlinBarrett Fed Programs should probably automatically provide employees paper bags to breathe into due to POTUS tweeting abt their cases— Dena Iverson (@DenaDeBonis) February 9, 2017